tom-bjorkholm/config_as_json/doc/protected_api.md

 - `from_json_data_text` - Optional JSON text to parse directly.
 - `from_json_filename` - Optional path to a JSON file to read.
-- `auto_ch_hook` - Hook that is notified about automatic changes such as filled values or renamed keys when reading old configuration files.
+- `auto_ch_hook` - Hook that is notified about automatic changes such as filled, renamed, moved, or removed values when reading old configuration files.
 - `stderr_file` - Stream used for user-facing diagnostics.